What are the Florida Standards and Florida Standards Assessments?

 Approved handheld scientific calculators MAY be provided to ALL students during the appropriate test sessions.
 Check with your school or district for local policies regarding handheld calculators.

-Please note that if calculators are provided for a non-calculator test (grades 3-6 Mathematics) or a non-calculator test session (session 1 of grades 7 and 8 Mathematics and EOCs), the tests will be invalidated.
+Please note that if calculators are provided for non-calculator tests (grades 3-6 Mathematics) or a non-calculator test session (session 1 of grades 7 and 8 Mathematics and EOCs), the tests will be invalidated.

 Can my student have any electronic devices during testing?

-Students are not permitted to have any electronic devices, including but not limited to cell phones and smartphones, at any time during testing.
+Students are not permitted to have any electronic devices, including but not limited to cell phones, smartphones, and smartwatches at any time during testing.
+If a student is found with an electronic device in his or her possession during testing or during a break within a test session, his or her test will be invalidated.
 Best practice is for students to leave devices at home or in their lockers on the day of testing.

 What is the Statewide Science Assessment?

-The Statewide Science Assessment measures student success with the Next Generation Sunshine State Standards (NGSSS) and includes assessments in grades 5 and 8.
+The Statewide Science Assessment measures student success with the Next Generation Sunshine State Standards (NGSSS) for students in grades 5 and 8.

 Where can I find more information about the Florida Standards?